 Fast forward about two years.
-I received an invite to participate in S.W.A.T. training from the same police officer and immediately cleared my schedule.
+I received an invite to participate in SWAT training from the same police officer and immediately cleared my schedule.
 This was not something I could miss.
 The training scenario was that the security of my old high school had been compromised by a student holding other students hostage.
 The police had been called and the school and the surrounding area had been locked down.
-The goal of the day was to help the local law enforcement train to prevent the horrible happenings of Columbine from ever happening again.
-In all seriousness, it was a very worthwhile cause and I was honored to participate.
+The goal of the day was to help a local law enforcement team train to prevent the horrible happenings of Columbine from ever happening again.
+It was a very worthwhile cause and I was honored to take part.

 For the mock scenario, real guns were used with paint bullets.
-The scar on my left forearm wants me to note that these bullets were not just normal paintballs.
-They were copper with paint filling and hurt like nobody’s business.
+The scar on my left forearm wants me to note that these bullets were not just normal paint balls.
+They were copper with paint filling and hurt like much more than a paintball or BB.
 When anything flies at you at 320 m/s second, it hurts.
 I was wearing full body armor and I still remember the pain.

 The climax of the operation happened late in the day.
 I was chosen as the participant to act as the shooter and we loaded into my old math classroom.
 I couldn’t help but see the odd humor in firing projectiles in the same room where I had learned how to measure the flight of projectiles.

-Behind me was 20 screaming students.
+Behind me were 20 screaming students.
 My gun was loaded and my heart was racing.
 I had my back to the door and cocked my gun.
-I was a ball of adrenaline and I could simultaneously hear the individual voices of everyone in the room while sensing the approaching danger of the heavily armed men outside.
+I was a ball of adrenaline and I could simultaneously hear each voice of everyone in the room while sensing the approaching danger of the heavily armed men outside.
 Evolution had done me well.

 It is an odd human trait that we can stop living life and become content simply existing.
 The latter state is a salute to human resilience but an embarrassment to human potential.
 For me, happiness is tightly tied to learning.
 Sometimes this takes place with a textbook but more often than not my biggest learning experiences (and consequently happiest moments) come from pushing myself outside of my explored universe.